NathanClassen/nathanclassen.github.io/content/_index.md

 # [Bento](https://bento-video.github.io/)
 ![Bento icon](Bento.png)

-#### _What can be done with serverless functions?_

-#### Bento is a blazing-fast serverless video transcoding pipeline.
+#### _Leveraging serverless functions_

-Bento takes advantage of the instant scale and concurrent execution of function-as-a-service architecture to parallelize the video transcoding process.
+**Bento is a blazing-fast serverless video transcoding pipeline** that takes advantage of the instant scale and concurrent execution of function-as-a-service architecture to parallelize the video transcoding process.

 Videos are pulled into hundreds of small, quick to transcode segments and then stitched back together, resulting in lightning fast transcoding jobs.

-We've made it easy for small businesses to deploy Bento to their AWS account and launch the dashboard to upload, transcode, and download all of their videos while maintaining control over their content.

 [read the case study](https://bento-video.github.io/)